SeanMcElroy97/SurveySQAProject/documentation/CodeCoverage.md

 - A popular tool used for Code Coverage is SonarQube.

+  - Provides Macro metrics like Complexity.
+  - Can see trends of code coverage.
+Is are coverage getting better or worse?

 - Many IDE's have in built code coverage.
 Since I'm using IntelliJ, I will use inbuilt code coverage provided by intelliJ.

 ---